fbaeuerlein/cpp-vscode-guide/doc/Docker.md

 ## Docker extension

 The [docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) gives you a good insight on the current images on the system and helps you to build and manage containers.
 Also running the images is pretty easy that way.
+Furthermore it shows you the volumes, networks and registries used by docker.

 ![https://raw.githubusercontent.com/microsoft/vscode-docker/master/resources/readme/overview.gif](https://raw.githubusercontent.com/microsoft/vscode-docker/master/resources/readme/overview.gif)